 According to Sports Medicine Information, a good warmup is an essential part of your routine that loosens joints and increases blood flow to your muscles — which helps prevent injuries.
 Don't skip out on it.

-Cumbia music began as a courtship dance practiced by African populations along the Caribbean coasts of Columbia and Panama, but has become a hugely popular genre all over Latin America.
+Cumbia music has become a hugely popular genre all over Latin America.
 It's definitely a fun and funky part of every Zumba routine.

 When you hear merengue, you usually think of ballroom — but that doesn't mean the style can't translate perfectly into a Zumba routine.
 This merengue set will definitely get your heart pumping.